thibaut-neoledge/azure-docs.fr-fr/articles/virtual-machines/virtual-machines-linux-quick-create-cli.md

 <properties
-   pageTitle="Création d’une machine virtuelle Linux sur Azure à l’aide de l’interface de ligne de commande (CLI) | Microsoft Azure" description="Créez une machine virtuelle Linux sur Azure à l’aide de l’interface de ligne de commande (CLI)." services="virtual-machines-linux" documentationCenter="" authors="vlivech"
+   pageTitle="Create a Linux VM on Azure by using the CLI | Microsoft Azure" description="Create a Linux VM on Azure by using the CLI." services="virtual-machines-linux" documentationCenter="" authors="vlivech"